maxkratt/FishNet-Documentation/guides/features/lag-compensation/projectiles.md

      * to punish other players because a laggy client is firing. */ passedTime = Mathf.Min(MAX_PASSED_TIME / 2f, passedTime);

-    //Spawn on the server.
+    // Spawn on the server.
     SpawnProjectile(position, direction, passedTime);
-    //Tell other clients to spawn the projectile.
+    // Tell other clients to spawn the projectile.
     ObserversFire(position, direction, tick);
 }
 ```